-To best identify bird eggs, birders should use several as many clues as possible to draw their conclusions.
+To properly identify bird eggs, birders should use several as many clues as possible to draw their conclusions.
 Once the eggs hatch, it can be rewarding to watch hatchlings grow and mature while they verify that identity.

 How NOT to Identify Eggs

 When watching bird eggs, it is important that birders do not let the desire to identify those eggs jeopardize the health and safety of either the parent birds or their unhatched chicks.

 - Never pick up or handle wild bird eggs.
 Scents and oils from hands can contaminate the eggs and may harm the young birds or attract predators to the nest.